-One estimate of the damage which 3.7 degrees of warming by 2100 would cause is $557 trillion.
-Currently, global GDP is around $280 trillion.
+One estimate of the damage that 3.7 degrees of warming by 2100 would cause is $557 trillion.
+Currently, the global GDP is around $280 trillion.

 Simply put, if we don’t take action and allow the Earth to warm at such a rate, we don’t have the money to fix the ensuing damage.